 This can happen when you change a computer's operating system.

 There are a few steps you can try to resolve the display issue.
 We'll start with the easiest.

-Go to the Options / Menu / Settings inside the game? (not all games have this) If so, can you select Full Screen On (or Off).
+1. Go to the Options / Menu / Settings inside the game (not all games have this).
+Select Full-Screen On (or Off).
 This might resolve the issue.